MicrosoftDocs/learn/learn-pr/azure/azure-sql-high-availability/includes/10-configuring-monitoring.md

 ### Backup and Restore History

 Azure SQL automatically backs up databases and transaction logs.
 Although standard backup history is not available, **Long-term backup retention history** can be viewed through the Azure portal or CLI interfaces.
+Additionally, Azure SQL Managed Instance supports using XEvents to track the backup history.

 Any restore of a database using Point in time restore results in the creation of a new database so the history of restore can be viewed as looking at the creation of a new database.
 All operations to create a new database can be viewed through Azure Activity Logs.